Set up G Suite billing and payments

 This depends on the size and variability of your work force.
 Here's what to keep in mind:

 - Annual contract: With the Annual Plan, you commit to paying for one year of service, while there is no contract with a Flexible Plan.

 - Price: With the Annual Plan, you pay less per user, per year than with the Flexible Plan.
 See pricing.

 - Removing users: With the Annual Plan, you commit to paying a monthly fee for a minimum number of user licenses, for a full year.
 You can't reduce the number of licenses (and therefore your monthly payments) until it's time to renew the contact.
 With the Flexible Plan, you can remove user accounts at any time and your next monthly payment will go down accordingly.

 The Flexible Plan might therefore be best if you have a variable workforce.
 For example, businesses that provide vacation services might double in size during the summer months.
-A Flexible Plan allows these companies to provide temporary employees with Google Apps and only pay for the service while it's used.
+A Flexible Plan allows these companies to provide temporary employees with G Suite and only pay for the service while it's used.
 User accounts can then be deleted when employees leave at the end of the summer.